cellml/libcellml/docs/tutorials/examples/actions/examples_annotate_model.rst

   .. code-tab:: c++

-    // Set the id of the mapping between variables v1 and v2.
+    // Set the ID of the mapping between variables v1 and v2.
     Variable::setEquivalentVariableId(v1, v2, "v1v2Id");

-    // Get the id of the mapping between variables v1 and v2.
+    // Get the ID of the mapping between variables v1 and v2.
 Note that
-    // equivalences and connections go both ways, so the id is the same
+    // equivalences and connections go both ways, so the ID is the same
     // whichever order the variables are specified. std::string v1v2IdString = Variable::equivalentVariableId(v1, v2);